jcurtis4207/Unix-Programs/README.md

 ### Ellis
 A recreation of ls.
 By default it prints with the ls flags -hlN.
+The hidden flag (-a) prints hidden files and directories.
+The simple flag (-s) prints a simplified output and formatting.
+The help flag (-h) shows usage.
-It has available flags for print all files (-a), print simple output (-s), and help (-h).
-The path can be specified or if blank will be the current directory.
+The path can be specified, or if blank will be the current directory.

 ### Kat
 A recreation of cat.
 It takes one or more files and concatenates their content to standard output.
 The help flag (-h) shows usage.

+### Trey
+A recreation of tree.
+It displays the directory structure of a given path, or if black will be the current directory.
+The depth flag (-l) sets how many levels the structure will display, and is 1 by default.
+The directory flag (-d) displays only directories.
+The hidden flag (-a) prints hidden files and directories. the help flag (-h) shows usage.